snowdrop/k8s-infra/ansible/playbook/README.md

 The `hosts` are the machines where the playbooks and roles are executed against.

 The exception goes to the playbooks that are executed against `localhost`.
 This special host is referred to the `controller`.

+# Installation guide

+To install a fully functional project the following is required:

+* Install Ansible version 2.8 or later
+  * For more installation check the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
+  * Ansible uses Python, so check the Ansible [Python 3 Support](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html) page for more information.
+* Install passwordstore
+  * This project uses [pass](https://www.passwordstore.org/) to store passwords and certificates related to the project itself.
+  * More information on installing pass in the Download section of the [passwordstore web page](https://www.passwordstore.org/)
+* Clone the `passstore` project from GitLab.

+> **NOTE**: Since passwordstore is integrated with [git](https://git-scm.com/), all changes made locally to a pass repository are automatically commited to the local git repo.
+> Don't forget to `git push` and `git pull` often in order to have your local repository synchronized with other team members as well as publish to the team your changes.

 # Ansible Inventory